 - Burlap / Hessian – I used about 1/2 yard of a fine weave burlap.

 - Rotary cutter and mat

 - Sewing Machine – optional can be sewn by hand.

 - Scrap piece of rope

-- Firstly you will need to make a template for your pillow.
-You can make this any size you want, simply draw out a luggage label shape on your scrap paper (or even newspaper) and cut it out.
-This will be the size and shape of your pillow.
+1..Firstly, make a template for the pillow.
+This can be any size.
+Simply draw out a luggage label shape onto scrap paper (or even newspaper) and cut it out.
+This will be the size and shape of the burlap pillow.

-- Before sewing the sides of your pillow together, you will want to personalize the luggage label.
-You can do this, by writing on the burlap side with a sharpie and a letter stencil.
+5. Before sewing both sides of the pillow together, personalize the luggage label.
+Do this, by writing on the burlap side with a sharpie and a letter stencil.

-- Now all that is left to do, is to stuff your pillow with fibre fill and stitch up the hole.
-You can tie some old rope through the hole to complete the luggage tag look.
+8. Finally, all that is left to do is to stuff the burlap map pillow with fiberfill and stitch up the hole.
+Then, tie some old rope through the hole to complete the luggage tag look.